calroc/Thun/docs/Correcet_Programming.rst

     {'a': (), 'b': ()} ((((((()) ())) (c)) ((())))) = ()

-Notice that the reified form still has ``c`` in it but that doesn’t prevent the ``simplify()`` function from reducing the form to the Mark.
+Notice that the reified form still has ``c`` in it but that doesn't prevent the ``simplify()`` function from reducing the form to the Mark.
 This should be the case for all solutions generated by the ``dpll_iter()`` function.